GENU-N/genun-api-doc/docs/guide-sdk.md

 ## Item Authentication

-Authenticates an identity asset (Ntag or QR Code) to verify if the tag has not been tampered with and retrieves the associated shop merchandise SKU ID.
+Authenticates an identity asset (Ntag or QR Code) to verify if the tag has not been tampered with and retrieves the associated product item ID.

 **API Method:**
 ```javascript